 SECONDARY SCREENING - Membership Eligibility

 The secondary screening, which is done during the membership application and eligibility process with the USASF, serves to establish criteria that would disqualify from membership those persons who have something in their background that would preclude them from working with children.
-The USASF's screening is consistent with the standards used by similar youth serving organizations, sport organizations and governing bodies.
+The USASF's screening is consistent with the standards used by similar youth-serving organizations, sports organizations, and governing bodies.

 NCSI's background screening programs are recognized as the "Standard of Care" in the youth-serving industry.
 NCSI was formed in partnership with the National Council of Youth Sports (NCYS), with the goal of significantly increasing the level of safety for our youth.